sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 ## Authentication in Sourcegraph

 Sourcegraph supports username/password auth by default and SAML, OAuth, HTTP Proxy auth, and OpenID Connect if configured.
-Changing a username in Sourcegraph will allow the user to escalate permissions, so if you are syncing permissions, you will need to add:
+Changing a username in Sourcegraph will allow the user to escalate permissions, so if you are syncing permissions, you will need to add the following to your site config at https://sourcegraph.yourdomain.com/siteadmin/configuration ([Learn more about viewing and editing your site configuration.](./site_config.md#view-and-edit-site-configuration))

 ```
 auth.enableUsernameChanges: false
 ```

-To your site config at https://sourcegraph.yourdomain.com/siteadmin/configuration ([more info](./site_config.md#view-and-edit-site-configuration)).

 For users using any of the other authentication mechanisms, removing `builtin` as an authentication mechanism is best practice.
 (Customers in a managed instance environment will need to leave `builtin` enabled for Sourcegraph employee access.
 Consult with your Customer Engineer for more info.)